 Inspecting the chain regularly and replacing it when necessary could save the cost of replacing a prematurely worn drivetrain.

 So what signs of wear should you be looking for?
 And how should you approach the task of replacing your chain?

 We’ll kick off the first of a series of articles on the drivetrain by inspecting and replacing a SRAM chain.
 We’ll deal with cleaning, and methods of replacing chains from other manufacturers, in later articles.
 Our guide is Jon Hayes, mechanic at independent bike shop, Ride.

 Why check the chain?

-The chain is subjected to huge force from the tension applied by pedaling.
+The chain is subject to huge force from the tension applied by pedalling.
 A stretched chain will deform and wear chainrings and cassettes.
 The smallest sprockets will suffer the greatest wear as a result of having fewer teeth to engage with the chain and spread the load.

-“With a 50 tooth chainring, for example, perhaps two-thirds of the teeth are engaged at any one time,” says Jon.
+“With a 50 tooth chainring, perhaps two-thirds of the teeth are engaged at any one time,” says Jon.
 “With an eleven-tooth sprocket, perhaps only five or six teeth are engaged, so the load is spread over fewer teeth.”
-When applying force to a very worn drivetrain, for example, when riding out of the saddle on a climb, the chain is more likely to slip on the smaller sprockets.
+When applying force to a very worn drivetrain, such as riding out of the saddle on a climb, the chain is more likely to slip on the smaller sprockets.